John Whitgift

 John Whitgift (c.
-1530 – 29 February 1604) was the Archbishop of Canterbury from 1583 to his death.
+1530 – 29 February 1604) was an English clergyman and academic who served as Archbishop of Canterbury from 1583 until his death in 1604.
 Noted for his hospitality, he was somewhat ostentatious in his habits, sometimes visiting Canterbury and other towns attended by a retinue of 800 horses.
 Whitgift's theological views were often controversial.

 Early life and education

 He was the eldest son of Henry Whitgift, a merchant, of Great Grimsby, Lincolnshire, where he was born, probably between 1530 and 1533.
 The Whitgift family is thought to have originated in the relatively close East Yorkshire village of Whitgift, adjoining the River Ouse.

 Whitgift's early education was entrusted to his uncle, Robert Whitgift, abbot of the neighbouring Wellow Abbey, on whose advice he was sent to St Anthony's School, London.
 In 1549 he matriculated at Queens' College, Cambridge, and in May 1550 he moved to nearby Pembroke Hall, Cambridge, where the martyr John Bradford was his tutor.
 In May 1555 he was elected a fellow of Peterhouse.